jvrsantacruz/scripts/backup/README.md

 ### The perfect backup

-The perfect backup plan would save absolutely everything each time it's called.
-One complete snapshot each time.
-This way, accessing to old versions and restoring them would be completely straightforward.
-__Sadly, this is unpractical__.
-You would harvest your disk and run out of space very soon.
+The perfect backup plan would save absolutely everything each time.
+One complete snapshot per backup. __Sadly, this is unpractical__. it would harvest your disk and run out of space very soon.

 ### The almost-perfect backup

 So we just have grown smarter and found a way to do it without making your disk explode.
-We copy everything at the first backup, and the next time, only changes are copied.
-But just the changes are not a full image!
-So the old unchanged files are hard-linked, making them appear in the new backup as if they were copied as well.b But without taking twice the space. :)
+The scripts copies everything at the first backup, and next time, it will only store the changes.
+I know, just the changes aren't a full image!
+To make it appear as a full backup, old unchanged files are reused and hard-linked, making them appear in the new backup as if they were copied as well.
+Without taking twice the space. :)
 This way each backup directory looks like a full snapshot of the data at the point.

 Eg: Directories `day1` and `day2` are both apparently full backups.
 If you list them, all your files are there.
 All the files, *as they were at the time*.
-So all the files are there, but just the ones with different *inode* numbers are really taking place in disk, the others, are linked.
+But just the ones with different *inode* numbers are really taking place in disk, the others, are linked.

 	day1                        day2
 	|                            |